 There is one more benefit of impressive dynamic content for an architect: animations and recordings can be posted on a video hosting, typically YouTube.
 Then, the video can be found via the site search or recommended to those who already watch video posts on related topics.
 This way, a video blog on architecture can quickly gain popularity if its postings are interesting and eye-pleasing.
 Videos from architectural animation services meet both of these criteria.

-YouTube is a common place for over 1 billion people who post or watch videos, leave comments or record video answers.
-For this reason, many view it as a social media.
+YouTube is commonplace for over 1 billion people who post or watch videos, leave comments, or record video answers.
+For this reason, many view it as social media.
 So, building an online community appears to be the best strategy here.
 Whenever a subscriber needs an architectural design, she will consider the firm she has been in touch with for months or years.

 #4.
 3D Architectural Animations Add Value to Press Releases

 Media are eager for new stories.
 By publishing exciting press releases with architectural animations, an architectural company gives media exactly what they need and gets news coverage in return.
 The marketing team must be creative and proactive: it needs to react to the existing newsbreaks or even make new ones.